 In 2007, Kevin saw a need in the arthritis community for a dedicated program which could offer everyone the very same face to face support that had such an impact on his life years before.
 He knew many thousands of people could benefit from such a program.
 So, Kevin and twenty-five people from across the country held our first conference and it a great success!
 Soon afterward, he submitted an application to form a 501(c)(3) organization whose focus is to bring people together who have arthritis – the first of its kind!

 In January 2016, after 22 years of being “medically retired” Kevin has returned to work full time with the Arthritis Foundation as the Senior Director of Community Support Networks.

-Kevin lives in Tucson with his doggie Eowyn.
+Kevin lives in Tucson.
 He is a pilot of sailplanes and an avid motorcyclist.

 Arthritis Introspective Vice President

 Ms. Sedlmeier has been living with Juvenile Rheumatoid Arthritis since the age of 7.
 Like many living with arthritis, at times, she felt isolated and misunderstood as a young person living with what many people believe is an “old person’s” condition - yet she manages to maintain an independent and positive attitude.
 She’s learned how to be adaptive and resilient while dealing with the ups and downs of living with a chronic condition.

 Haydee graduated from Loyola Marymount University.
 She was fortunate to work for over 20 years as an Operations and Human Resources Manager for major retailers in the Greater Los Angeles area which afforded her the opportunity to enjoy one of her passions: international travel.
 She has also worked for a Human Capital company and a Personal Development company.
 She “medically retired" in 2004 - 2015 and enjoyed expanding her culinary skills, being a professional patient, spending more time with friends and loved ones.
 She shifted her energy towards serving the arthritis community and found her voice through volunteering.